 Vintage clothing is always in.
-Whether you’re trying to channel the bright ’80s vibe of Stranger Things, nail that ’60s Summer of Love look, or want to step into a hip speakeasy in your best ’20s flapper dress, San Francisco has a vintage clothing store for that.
+Whether you’re trying to channel the bright ’80s vibe, nail that ’60s Summer of Love look, or want to step into a hip speakeasy in your best ’20s flapper dress, San Francisco has a vintage clothing store for that.

 This little vintage shop specializes in sourcing clothes from a 50-mile radius of SF with a focus on natural fibers, with some exceptions for amazing polyesters.
 B.P.C. was started as an exploration of how we respond to being clothed and how the right clothing can help us feel more comfortable in our own bodies.

 Location: 211 Hugo St., San Francisco

 2. No Shop

 No is a small but mighty vintage clothing shop, featuring lots of great basics, denim, oversized jackets, and tons of plants that give it a cool loft apartment vibe.
 No’s highly curated and fairly priced offerings feature lots of bright colors and patterns, ranging from classics to more eccentric looks.

 Location: 389 Valencia St., San Francisco